Is hyperpigmentation giving you the beauty blues?

-They range in colour from light brown to black and are predominantly found in areas that have excess sun, such as the hands, face, and arms.
+They range from light brown to black and are predominantly found in areas with excess sun, such as your hands, face, and arms.

-Interestingly, research has found that those who possess a variant of the melanocortin-1 receptor gene, have more of a tendency to develop freckles than those who don’t.
+Interestingly, research has found that those who possess a variant of the melanocortin-1 receptor gene tend to develop freckles than those who don’t.

-Hyperpigmentation appears on pregnant women, who have a genetic disposition to over producing melanin when they are expecting, often these marks disappear but in some cases they remain permanently.
+Hyperpigmentation appears on pregnant women with a genetic disposition to over-produce melanin when they expect it; often, these marks disappear, but in some cases, they remain permanently.

-PIH appears as a result of trauma to the skin such as a burn, acne or from squeezing pimples.
+PIH appears due to trauma to the skin, such as a burn, acne, or squeezing pimples.

-Basically it is an overproduction of melanin following inflammation, cytokines and inflammatory mediators have a stimulatory effect on melanocytes, which leads to an increase in melanin production.
+It is an overproduction of melanin following inflammation.
+Cytokines and inflammatory mediators have a stimulatory effect on melanocytes, leading to increased melanin production.

 Inflammation may also cause the destruction of basal keratinocytes, which leads to an accumulation of pigment at the site of traumatised skin.

-In the case of PIH an ounce of prevention really is worth a pound of cure, the key is to avoid inflammation, so no SQUEEZING.
+In the case of PIH, an ounce of prevention is worth a pound of cure; the key is avoiding inflammation, so no squeezing.

-Capillary flow becomes restricted which is critical to skin protection, because it is the only way that antioxidants and co factors such as minerals are delivered to the skin, giving you natural, free radical support that helps to maintain skin health.
+Capillary flow becomes restricted, which is critical to skin protection because it is the only way antioxidants and co-factors such as minerals are delivered to the skin, giving you natural free radical support that helps maintain skin health.

-It is a vicious cycle, because a deficiency in antioxidants and protective enzymes can result in an increase in melanin production.
+It is a vicious cycle because a deficiency in antioxidants and protective enzymes can increase melanin production.

-It’s your skins way of saying, if I don’t have enough antioxidants to help, I will go into the second tear of protection and create more melanocytes, which will result in excessive hyperpigmentation.
+It’s your skin’s way of saying, if I don’t have enough antioxidants to help, I will go into the second tier of protection and create more melanocytes, resulting in excessive hyperpigmentation.

-Note: Hyper pigmentation shows up as brown patches whilst skin cancer appears as red or brown lesions. if you are concerned about pigmented lesions I’d advice you get them looked at by a medical practitioner.
+Note: Hyperpigmentation shows up as brown patches, whilst skin cancer appears as red or brown lesions.
+If you are concerned about pigmented lesions, we’d advise you to get them looked at by a medical practitioner.

-A tan is a normal reaction to the sun which stimulates the skin and produces an enzyme called tyrosinase, this signals the melanocyte to INJECT into the surrounding cells, after a couple of days a tan begins to develop.
+A tan is a normal reaction to the sun, stimulating the skin and producing an enzyme called tyrosinase.
+This signals the melanocyte to INJECT into the surrounding cells; after a couple of days, a tan begins to develop.

-UV rays in particular UVB rays, cause melanocytes to produce an excessive amount of melanin, this forms dark patches of colour on the skins surface, which creates blotches and uneven skin tone.
+UV rays – in particular, UVB rays – cause melanocytes to produce an excessive amount of melanin.
+This forms dark patches of colour on the skin’s surface, creating imperfections and uneven skin tone.

 Why does our tan fade?
-Melanocytes inject melanin into the cell, as these cells move towards the surface they shed.
+Melanocytes inject melanin into a cell, and as these cells move towards the surface, they shed.

-Hyperpigmentation can be improved or eliminated completely by a variety of treatments, the article how to lighten skin covers this topic in more detail.
+Various treatments can improve or eliminate hyperpigmentation; the article “How to Lighten Skin“ covers this topic in more detail.